Enryun/Common_SwiftUI/README.md

     TypeWriterText(text: "iOS Developer | Author | Builder | Writer | Dreamer", font: .title2)

     TypeWriterText(text: "My journey through the tech world is a testament to the idea that anyone can follow their passion and acquire new skills.
 While my educational background lies in Finance and Economics, I felt a compelling drive to explore the dynamic realm of Apps development.
 The potentials of it that anyone in this modern world now have a smartphone with them and spend most of their daily time on it.
-With dedication and self-education, I transitioned into a seasoned iOS developer and then a professional one, accumulating over 3 years of valuable industry experience.", speed: .veryFast)
+With dedication and self-education, I transitioned into a seasoned iOS developer and then a professional one, accumulating over 3 years of valuable industry experience.", speed: .flash)
 }
 ```